KTH/devops-course/contributions/essay/bgeid-ersode/README.md

 ## Title

-Troubleshooting evolution from VM to Containers
+Troubleshooting comparison of VMs and Containers

 ## Names and KTH ID